ORNL/cpp-proposals-pub/atomic_accessor/atomic_accessor.md

     by making operations implicitly use a memory order other than sequential consistency
   - Expand explanation of why we prohibit memory order conversions
+  - Explain why we do not attempt to define a generic proxy reference accessor

 ## LEWG reviews of R3